Whole Lotta History

-"Whole Lotta History" is a song by British all-female pop group Girls Aloud, taken from their third studio album Chemistry (2005).
+"Whole Lotta History" is a song by British-Irish girl group Girls Aloud, from their third studio album Chemistry (2005).
 The song was written by Miranda Cooper, Brian Higgins and his production team Xenomania, and produced by Higgins and Xenomania.
-Described as "a lush ballad", "Whole Lotta History" was slightly remixed and released as a single in March 2006.
-It continued Girls Aloud's string of hits by becoming their twelfth consecutive single to chart within the top ten on the UK Singles Chart.
+"Whole Lotta History" was slightly remixed and released as the fourth and final single from Chemistry on 13 March 2006.
+It peaked at number six on the UK Singles Chart, becoming their twelfth consecutive top ten single.

 The music video was filmed in Paris, France and features Girls Aloud reminiscing about a former love.
 "Whole Lotta History" was promoted through numerous live appearances and has since been performed on three of the group's concert tours.
 Receiving comparisons to 1990s girl groups Spice Girls and All Saints, "Whole Lotta History" received generally favourable reviews from music critics.

 Background and composition

 "Whole Lotta History" is written in the key of F# major.
 Despite sounding more traditional than most Girls Aloud songs, "Whole Lotta History" is made up of seven different parts rather than following a verse-chorus formula.
 The song begins with a two-part introduction (part one sung by Kimberley Walsh, part two sung by Cheryl Cole), a verse (sung by Cole), and a pre-chorus (sung by Nadine Coyle) before reaching its chorus.
 The song then continues with a different verse (sung by Nicola Roberts) and a middle-eight (sung by Coyle).
 Following a repetition of the chorus, the song ends with a "wistful" conclusion sung by Sarah Harding.